Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 Finally, I defined a function to process the image.

 - Fill and highlight the space between lane lines.
-- Use inverse perspective trasformation to unwarp the image from birds eye back to its original perspective.
+- Use inverse perspective transformation to unwarp the image from birds eye back to its original perspective.
 - Print the offset from center and radius of curvature on to the final outputs.

 Here is an example of my result on a test image: